 The Gildersome Arms

 The Gildersome Arms in Morley is a spacious, rustic pub – but it’s their carvery dinner that steals the show.
 They always have 3 different meats for you to choose from, whether it’s beef, gammon, pork, lamb or turkey.
 Vegetarian?
-They have a Camembert and beetroot open pie.
+They have beetroot, sweet potato and butternut squash tart.

 Once you’ve got your meat, pile on their seasonal accompaniments, which always include mashed potatoes, roasties, Yorkshires and stuffing, alongside an ever-changing array of fresh vegetables.
 You can then pour on as much gravy as you like before you tuck in.
 Their standard plate is £6.79 during the week or £7.99 on weekends, and you can add two pigs-in-blankets and an extra Yorkie for a quid.